restaction/docs-en/docs/quickstart.md

 ## res.py

-res.py's usage is similar as res.js, it use requests for sending HTTP requests.
+res.py's usage is similar as res.js, it use [Requests](https://github.com/kennethreitz/requests) for sending HTTP requests.

     >>> from flask_restaction import Res
     >>> help(Res)